 Yet when was the last time your adult self gave these a go?

-For most of us, our exposure to hanging looks something like pull ups, chin ups, muscle ups and the occasional Ninja Warrior episode on the couch.
-But how often are you realistically doing these?
+For most of us, our exposure to hanging looks something like pull-ups, chin-ups, muscle-ups and the occasional Ninja Warrior episode on the couch.
+But how often are you really doing these?

 Instead, it’s more likely our long-term reliance on sitting and slouching has left these areas well short of optimal.
 And without many daily opportunities to reclaim this function, we can slowly head towards poorer upper body function and increased risk of injury.